octokit/octokit.js/README.md

 ## Preview

 Some endpoints are in a preview period and require a custom `Accept` header.
-See https://developer.github.com/changes/ or [routes.json](https://github.com/mikedeboer/node-github/blob/master/lib/routes.json#L13).
+See [examples/getReactionsForIssue.js](https://github.com/mikedeboer/node-github/blob/master/examples/getReactionsForIssue.js) for an example.
+For updates on endpoints under preview, see https://developer.github.com/changes/.

 ## Update docs/tests